-Gifts and entertainment can be a treacherous compliance area for organizations.
-While traditional wisdom holds that gifts and entertainment help foster business relationships—and experience suggests that this can indeed be true—gifts and entertainment can also create inappropriate influences, as well as compliance risks in a number of other areas, such as bribery of government officials, commercial bribery, violations of government procurement and anti-kickback laws and regulations, and violations of the policies of third parties.
-This article will first discuss compliance and ethics policies and procedures in the area of gifts and entertainment, and then will provide an overview of a few of the more salient areas of law and regulation in this area, including laws and regulations governing dealings with government officials, commercial bribery and pharmaceutical companies.
+Gifts and entertainment can be a challenging compliance area for organizations.
+While traditional wisdom holds that gifts and entertainment can help foster business relationships—and experience suggests that this can indeed be true—gifts and entertainment can also create inappropriate influences as well as compliance risks in a number of other areas, such as bribery of government officials, commercial bribery, violations of procurement and anti-kickback laws and regulations, and violations of the policies of third parties.
+This article will first discuss compliance and ethics policies and procedures in the area of gifts and entertainment, and then will provide an overview of a few of the more salient areas of law and regulation in this area, including laws and regulations governing dealings with government officials and commercial bribery.

 Gifts and Entertainment Compliance Programs

 As in other areas of compliance and ethics, organizations should generally begin their implementation of a gifts and entertainment compliance system with a risk assessment, or a thorough assessment of the types of gifts and entertainment issues that are most likely to arise at their organizations and the types of harm most likely to result.
-The primary concern at many organizations is the potential that gifts and entertainment may influence the judgment of employees—that, for example, employees may choose supplier A over supplier B not because supplier A is better, but because supplier A has offered or provided nicer gifts.
-This situation creates a type of conflict of interest, where the employee’s personal interest in receiving gifts or entertainment overrides the employee’s duty to act in the best interests of the organization.
+The risks created by gifts and entertainment differ depending on whether the company employee is the recipient or the provider of gifts and entertainment.
+With respect to receipt, the primary concern is typically the potential that the receipt of gifts and entertainment may influence the judgment of employees—that, for example, employees may choose supplier A over supplier B not because supplier A is better, but because supplier A has offered or provided nicer gifts.
+Research in the area of behavioral ethics has demonstrated that even small gifts can impact the decision-making of the recipient.
+Thus, gifts and entertainment create a conflict of interest, where the employee’s judgment on behalf of the organization is affected by receipt of gifts or entertainment.

 Gifts and Entertainment Policies